alexandrudejanu/k8s-mcp-server/Readme.md

 **Kubeconfig secret:** `k8s-mcp-kubeconfig` (mounted at `/etc/kubeconfig/config`)
 **MCP endpoint:** `http://k8s-mcp-server.mcp.svc.cluster.local:8885/messages`

-The server does not mutate clusters — all tools are `get` / `list` only.
+The k8s mcp server does not mutate clusters — all tools are `get` / `list` only.

 The MCP server lives in `ai-aws-prod-use1-0` but does **not** inspect that cluster by default.
 Context management is done via require `k8s-mcp-kubeconfig` secret that contains a multi-context kubeconfig in order to reach **other** Kubernetes clusters over their API endpoints.